f-lsq/library-loans-db/readme.md

 This project was built as a means to learn ExpressJS in conjunction with Mongo Atlas (10 March 2023).

 ## Overview
-This simple Javascript server acts as a basic library managemement system, allowing users to manage book loans.
-Users will be able to perform CRUD (Create, Delete, Update, Delete) operations on loans through a set of RESTFUL API endpoints.
+This simple Javascript server acts as a basic library managemement system, allowing users to manage a collection of books.
+Users will be able to perform CRUD (Create, Delete, Update, Delete) operations on the books through a set of RESTFUL API endpoints.
 This application was built using the ExpressJS framework and utilises a Mongo Database for database interactions.

 Here is a simple entity relationship diagram of the library system
 ![alt text](assets/library-erd.png)